ngocuong0105/dendron-wiki/vault/journal.Razmisli.md

 need to have something you are looking forward to

 hiring heuristic: Hire somebody only if you would be happy to work on them.

+---
+**Managing your work and setting goals**

+You have underestimated planning and project management.
+For example when you started using Jira tasks, roadmap, backlog, sprints, these have increased your productivity significantly.
+Being able to track what you do is super important.
+Writing things down is highly underappreciated.
+Writing when and what you achive and seeing it regularly adds lots of value and helps for conistency.